karare1/white-lines/README.md

    then 'Your repositories' <br><br>
    ![Deploy-2](media/deploy-2.png) &nbsp; &nbsp; &nbsp; &nbsp; ![Deploy-3](media/deploy-3.png) <br>

-5. In the repository, under the repository name (e.g. karare1/white-lines), click Settings.  <br><br>
+5. In the repository, under the repository name (e.g. karare1/white-lines), click Settings  <br><br>
   ![Deploy-4](media/deploy-4.png) <br>

-6. In the "Code and automation" section of the left sidebar, click on Pages.  <br><br>
+6. In the "Code and automation" section on the left sidebar, click on Pages  <br><br>
   ![Deploy-5](media/deploy-5.PNG) <br>

 7. From the source section drop-down menu, select 'Deploy from a Branch'  <br>
-   From the branch section drop-down menu, select 'main' and 'root' and then click on Save button.  <br><br>
+   From the branch section drop-down menu, select 'main' and 'root' and then click on Save button  <br><br>
   ![Deploy-6](media/deploy-6.PNG)  <br>

 8. The link to the site will be automatically created. <br>
-   To see the published site, under "GitHub Pages", click the site's URL.  <br><br>
+   To see the published site, under "GitHub Pages", click the site's URL  <br><br>
   ![Deploy-7](media/deploy-7.PNG) <br>

    The live link can be found here: https://karare1.github.io/white-lines/ <br>